-Should you desire to discontinue class attendance during the course of a semester, you must file an official departure form with the Graduation Coach.
-If an official departure form is not filed your Graduation Coach within 10 days of the time you leave school or discontinue class attendance, you are considered unofficially withdrawn and are not entitled to any refund.
+Should you desire to discontinue class attendance during the course of a semester, you must file an official departure form with the Faculty Advisor.
+If an official departure form is not filed with your Faculty Advisor within 10 days of the time you leave school or discontinue class attendance, you are considered unofficially withdrawn and are not entitled to any refund.
 All course work in that semester will be assigned a "UW."
-The effective date of the withdrawal is the date that the completed departure form is received by the Graduation Coach.
+The effective date of the withdrawal is the date that the completed departure form is received by the Faculty Advisor.